 Residents appeared to be provided with appropriate emotional and behavioural support.
 Behaviour support plans were in place for residents identified to require same.
 There was a restrictive practices register in place which was subject to regular review.
-It was noted that a small number of the residents could present with complex behaviours which could on occasions be difficult for staff to manage in a group living environment.
-However, overall it was felt that residents were appropriately supported by staff.
+However, it was identified that an environmental restriction for one of the residents regarding access to their kitchen had not been appropriately reviewed so as to ensure that the restriction in place was the least restrictive and for the shortest duration necessary.